-Overall, there is a total of \$127,715,827 needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
-From the total cost, it is projected that \$114,944,244 in state and federal funding is needed.
+Overall, a total of \$129,229,122 is needed to implement the recommended FMEs, FMSs, and FMPs in the UCRFP.
+From the total cost, it is projected that \$116,306,210 in state and federal funding is needed, which is based on personal communication with sponsors and survey completion.
 Since most federal funding programs are dependent on availability or on project selection in a nationally competitive grant program, it is difficult to estimate how much federal funding may be available to implement these studies, strategies, and projects.
 It is conservatively estimated that as much as the full amount may be needed from state sources.
 This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their totality.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
-Future cycles of regional flood planning will continue to identify projects and studies needed to further flood mitigation efforts in the Upper Colorado region.
+Future cycles of regional flood planning will continue to identify projects and studies needed to further flood mitigation efforts in the Upper Colorado Region.
+2023 Upper Colorado Regional Flood Plan Flood Infrastructure Financing Analysis